odradev/odradev.github.io/docusaurus/docs/backends/02-odra-vm.md

 ## Execution

-When the OdraVM backend is enabled, the `#[odra::module]` macro is responsible for converting your `pub` functions into a list of Entrypoints, which are put into a `Contract Container`.
+When the OdraVM backend is enabled, the `#[odra::module]` attribute is responsible for converting your `pub` functions into a list of Entrypoints, which are put into a `Contract Container`.
 When the contract is deployed, its Container registered into a Registry under an address.
 During the contract call, OdraVM finds an Entrypoint and executes the code.